A is for Apologies for Past Practices of Forced Adoption

 N is for Name

-Diana was chosen by my parents as a hybrid between my mother’s and my father’s names, apparently.
-It’s a wonderful name meaning divine and moon goddess with a quiver of arrows with which to hunt in the forest and have lots of babies.
+Diana is the first – chosen by my mum and dad.
+A hybrid of Dymphna and Arie, they said.
+It means divine and moon goddess with a quiver of arrows with which to hunt in the forest and have lots of babies.
 Very prophetic except for the hunting in the forest.
+Ironically it is the middle name of my father’s sister.

-And the last, Isabel was the name of my mother’s best friend who was obliterated by a bomb during the war.
+My second and third Christian names are my mum’s sisters-in-law’s names.
+The last name, Isabel was the name of her best friend who was obliterated by a bomb during the war.
 A sobering thought often shared along with other war stories.

 I have called myself Di since moving to South Australia where Dianne (pron: die-yannnn) is used.
 I’m sure my readers will understand.
 It’s just Di … I can’t make it shorter but I can spell it out when people still get it wrong.